nasa/CompDam_DGD/readme.md

 - *failureEnvelope_sig12sig22*: A parametric model in which *&tau;<sub>12</sub>* is swept from *0* to *S<sub>L</sub>* and *&sigma;<sub>22</sub>* is swept from *-Y<sub>C</sub>* to *Y<sub>T</sub>* in order to re-create the corresponding failure envelope.
 - *failureEnvelope_sig12sig23*: A parametric model in which *&tau;<sub>12</sub>* is swept from *0* to *S<sub>L</sub>* and *&tau;<sub>23</sub>* is swept from *0* to *S<sub>T</sub>* in order to re-create the corresponding failure envelope.
 - *fiberCompression_CDM*: Demonstrates the constitutive response in the 1-direction under prescribed shortening.
 The 1-direction stress-strain curve is trilinear.
 A conventional CDM approach to material degradation is used.
-- *fiberCompression_DGD*: Demonstrates the constitutive response in the 1-direction under prescribed shortening.
-The fiber kink band model is used.
+- *fiberCompression_FKT*: Demonstrates the constitutive response in the 1-direction under prescribed shortening.
+The fiber kink band model is used. `FF` indicates that the fiber failure criterion is enabled. `FN` indicates that fiber nonlinearity is enabled.
 - *fiberLoadReversal*: Demonstrates the constitutive response in the 1-direction under prescribed extension and shortening reversals.
 The 1-direction stress-strain curve shows the intended behavior under load reversal.
 - *fiberTension*: Demonstrates the constitutive response in the 1-direction under prescribed extension.
 The 1-direction stress-strain curve is trilinear.
 - *matrixCompression*: Demonstrates the constitutive response in the 2-direction under prescribed compression displacement.